gmfullenkamp/robot_parade/README.md

 Follow the instructions in [Minecraft Login Tutorial](installation/minecraft_instance_install.md) to set up your Minecraft Instance.

-## Fabric Mods Install

-You need to install fabric mods to support all the features in Voyager.
-Remember to use the correct Fabric version of all the mods.

-Follow the instructions in [Fabric Mods Install](installation/fabric_mods_install.md) to install the mods.

 # Getting Started
 Voyager uses OpenAI's GPT-4 as the language model.
 You need to have an OpenAI API key to use Voyager.
 You can get one from [here](https://platform.openai.com/account/api-keys).